chandan989/P.R.I.S.M./README.md

 > **What it does:** Tells you *whether* each claim is backed by a real source.

 Factual claims in the response are verified against a **curated clinical knowledge base** (e.g., PubMed/MIMIC) using **selective, synchronous verification**.
 There is no live web search, guaranteeing a strictly air-gapped, zero-data-egress environment.
+However, generating dense vector embeddings on CPU stalls verification for tens of seconds.
+Instead, P.R.I.S.M. abandons dense embeddings and implements a **highly optimized sparse retrieval system (BM25/Lexical search)** paired with a highly quantized re-ranker.
+This exponentially faster CPU/RAM search maintains sub-second verification latency without touching the GPU.

 **Crucially, this pipeline is synchronized to prevent dangerous medical UX.** While raw speed is often prioritized in generic chatbots, clinical settings demand safety over instant gratification.
-The AI's response rendering is deliberately blocked until the claim extractor identifies factual assertions and runs vector searches.
+The AI's response rendering is deliberately blocked until the claim extractor identifies factual assertions and runs sparse lexical searches.
 The interface only presents the clinical text to the user once the verification dots (🟢🔴) are complete, ensuring no clinician ever acts organically on an unflagged hallucination.

 Each verified claim gets a simple colored dot inline: